ethyca/fides/docs/fidesops/docs/guides/complex_fields.md

 ```

-## How do I denote an Array Field?
+## Declare an array field

 There is not an official `array` type per se, since arrays can store scalar values or objects.
 Instead, an array is represented
 by a `[]` flag on a field.

-### What if I have an array of scalar values?
+### Declare an array of scalar values

 In this example, our `mydatabase:customer` collection has a `travel_identifiers` field that is an array of strings,
 described by `data_type: string[]`.
 An array of integers would be described by `data_type: integer[]`.